-People are invited to consider volunteering with prison Toastmasters programs at institutions in Gardner on Wednesday at 6:30 p.m. and Shirley on Tuesday or Thursday at 6 p.m.
+People are invited to volunteer with prison Toastmasters programs at institutions in Gardner on Wednesday at 6:30 p.m. and Shirley on Tuesday or Thursday at 6 p.m.

-Through Toastmasters participation, people who are incarcerated learn skills to prepare to return to the community, such as self-expression, leadership, critical thinking, planning and teamwork.
+Through Toastmasters, incarcerated people practice skills to prepare to return to the community, such as self-confidence, leadership, critical thinking, planning and teamwork.
 Volunteers make a difference in someone's life through encouragement and mentoring.
 More than 90 percent of incarcerated people return home.

-Prospective volunteers must enjoy teaching, speaking extemporaneously and encouraging others to set and achieve goals.
-Training is provided by the Department of Corrections and by participating in prison Toastmasters program.
+Prospective volunteers must enjoy teaching, speaking extemporaneously, and encouraging others to set and achieve goals.
+Training is provided by the Department of Correction and by participating in prison Toastmasters program.
 Volunteers are expected to mentor one to two meetings a month, and must be able to arrive in Shirley by 6 p.m. and Gardner by 6:30 p.m.
-People new to Toastmasters are welcome to volunteer.
+People new to Toastmasters are welcome to join our teams.

-To visit and for information on programs at 14 correctional institutions in Massachusetts and Rhode Island, go to www.d31toastmastersprison.wikispaces.com/.
-Massachusetts is an international leader for prison Toastmasters programs.
-Contact
+To visit a prison program, and for information on programs at correctional institutions in eastern Massachusetts, go to tinyurl.com/prisonV.
+Contact Susan.Tordella @ gmail.